 Believe it or not, there’s more to running than just stepping out the door in a new pair of sneaks.
-To avoid injury and get started on the right track, check out our 5 fundamentals of how to run properly for beginners.
+For figuring out what can you do to prevent running injuries and get started on the right track, check out our 5 fundamentals of how to run properly for beginners.

 A little bit of awareness goes a long way.
 It’s easy to get lazy with your posture, but if you spend just a few minutes a day lining everything up, your running gets stronger.